jonnonz1/nz-statute-book/acts/public/2025/land-transport-management-time-of-use-charging-amendment-act-2025.md

     (b) describe the time of use scheme area; and
     (c) set the maximum charge payable by each charging class of motor vehicle under the time of use charging scheme in accordance with regulations made under section 65ZO; and
     (d) set out a methodology by which the maximum charge payable in respect of each charging class of motor vehicle under the time of use charging scheme may be increased over time; and
-    (e) specify any local authorities (and, if the scheme is in Auckland, Auckland Transport) that are an enforcement authority for the purposes of the time of use charging scheme; and
+    (e) specify any local authorities that are an enforcement authority for the purposes of the time of use charging scheme; and
-    (f) specify the local authorities (and, if the scheme is in Auckland, Auckland Transport) that may exercise the powers described in section 65ZJ; and
-    (g) identify the anticipated change in service level caused by the time of use charging scheme, including a representative sample of travel times and travel volumes for trips in the scheme region affected by the scheme; and
+    (f) specify the local authorities that may exercise the powers described in section 65ZJ; and (g) identify the anticipated change in service level caused by the time of use charging scheme, including a representative sample of travel times and travel volumes for trips in the scheme region affected by the scheme; and
     (h) specify an investment approach prescribing the activity classes to be funded from net time of use charging scheme revenues and the investment principles to be applied in making funding allocations in accordance with the purpose of the Act.
   (3) An order made under subsection (1) may—